 Essential oils have gained popularity among humans, but did you know they are also very effective on our furry friends?
 There is a whole range of essential oils you can use to repel fleas, and some are potent enough to also kill fleas.

 Since essential oils are so potent, they can be very dangerous when used directly or ingested.
-For this reason, it’s important to always use them with a carrier oil like grapeseed oil, avocado, or any other carrier oil of your choice.
-You can also dilute them with water and shake well before use.
+For this reason, it’s important to always use them with a carrier oil like coconut oil, avocado, or any other carrier oil of your choice.
+You can also dilute them with water in a glass container and shake well before use.
 Never add essential oils to your dog’s drinking water.

-Some essential oils that are effective repellents include lavender essential oil, basil essential oil, peppermint essential oil, tea tree essential oil, rose geranium essential oil, and rosemary essential oil.
-Add any of these to your dog’s natural shampoo or mix with water and a carrier oil in a spray bottle and spray the mixture on the back of the neck.
+Some essential oils that are effective repellents include lavender essential oil, rose geranium essential oil, lemongrass, and rosemary essential oil.
+Add any of these to your dog’s natural shampoo or mix with water and carrier oil in a glass spray bottle and spray the mixture on the back of the neck.
+Take care not to get it in the eyes or ears.

 You can also make a lavender or cedar oil collar by dipping your dog’s collar (homemade or store-bought) in water containing a few drops of the essential oil, letting it dry then putting it on the dog.